Shamurikan/Shamurikan/README.md

 > [!NOTE]
 > web marks noun, plural — digital indicators or saved references that mark and allow quick return to specific web locations.
         <a href="https://github.com/"><img src="images/42A30273-CC03-4064-9ED2-47DA3F4AC752.png"/></a>
 Digital indicators or saved references that mark specific locations within the vast network of the internet.
-They serve as personal signposts, allowing users to quickly return to important or frequently visited web pages.
+They serve as *personal signposts*, allowing users to quickly return to important or frequently visited web pages.
 In essence, web marks act like intellectual breadcrumbs—traces left to navigate the endless web of information efficiently and purposefully.

 <h1>Video settings</h1>